 One thing I should point out is that if you use unsalted butter, you may want to up the salt a bit.
 I used salted butter and these cookies were just perfect.

-In a small bowl, stir or sift together flour, cream of tartar, baking soda and salt.
+- In a small bowl, whisk together flour, cream of tartar, baking soda and salt.

 - In a mixing bowl, cream butter, sugar and vanilla.
 Using a spoon, stir flour mixture into butter mixture and stir until well mixed.
 Stir in pecans and cornflakes.

 - Using a teaspoon, scoop up dough and shape into balls of about 1/2 to 3/4 inch.
 Place on cookie sheets, 12 per sheet, spacing a few inches apart.
 Bake for 13-16 minutes.
 Let cool on cookie sheet for about 4 minutes (they'll be delicate at first!) then transfer to a wire rack to cool completely.

 - Note: This cookie has no eggs and is easy to halve if you only want a small batch.

 - Note #2: My next experiment will be making these with Post "Banana Nut Crunch" cereal in place of Cornflakes.